DETAILED ACTION

 While the claims fall within statutory categories, under revised Step 2A, Prong 1 of the eligibility analysis (MPEP 2106.04), the claimed invention recites the abstract idea of ranking search results.
 Specifically, representative claim 1 recites the abstract idea of: a method for ranking dynamic search results comprising:

-A search results section and a search adjustment section;
+a search results section and a search adjustment section to receiver user input;

-Adjusting the plurality of factor ranges in response to determining a second environment trigger condition of the plurality of environment trigger conditions;
+adjusting the plurality of factor ranges in response to a second environment trigger condition of the plurality of environment trigger conditions;

-Displaying, using the search results section, the plurality of search results according to the ranking for selection by the user;
+displaying using the search results section, the ranked plurality of search results for selection by the user;

 Under revised Step 2A, Prong 1 of the eligibility analysis, it is necessary to evaluate whether the claim recites a judicial exception by referring to subject matter groupings articulated in MPEP 2106.04(a).
 The claims recite an abstract idea.
 For example, representative claim 1 recites the abstract idea of ranking search results, as noted above.
 This concept is considered to be a certain method of organizing human activity.
 Certain methods of organizing human activity include “fundamental economic principles or practices (including hedging, insurance, mitigating risk); commercial or legal interactions (including agreements in the form of contracts; legal obligations; advertising, marketing or sales activities or behaviors; business relations); managing personal behavior or relationships or interactions between people (including social activities, teaching, and following rules or instructions).”
 MPEP 2106.04(a)(2)(II).
 In this case, the abstract idea recited in representative claim 1 is a certain method of organizing human activity because determining factors, determining ranges, determining trigger conditions, modifying factors, adjusting ranges, displaying elements/modified elements/search results, receiving weights, scoring, and ranking the results are commercial or legal interactions because they are sales activities.